Well goodbye summer… and hello autumn.

 - It’s Monday, so there’s no wine.

-I'm now doing that stupid mum thing whereby rather than getting an early night you stay up late in an attempt to get some 'me time' (or alternatively, write an uncharacteristically ranty piece on your award-nominated blog) in absolute denial that tonight is going to be a complete shitter and you'll be up a hundred times and be even more tired tomorrow than you were today.
+I’m now doing that stupid mum thing whereby rather than getting an early night you stay up late in an attempt to get some ‘me time’ in absolute denial that tonight is going to be a complete shitter and you’ll be up a hundred times and be even more tired tomorrow than you were today.

 Wish me luck.